Bitcoin-Clashic/ban-false-satoshis-vision-nodes/README.md

-# ban-segshit8x-nodes
+# ban-false-satoshis-vision-nodes

+Thanks to @mariodian OC

 ## Prerequisites
 Your bitcoind daemon must be running (running just the Bitcoin Core gui is not enough).

 ## Linux
-The ban.sh script will ban all fake SegShit8x nodes.
+The ban.sh script will ban all fake FakeSatoshisVision nodes.
 The list of nodes is obtained from bitnodes.21.co.

 ### Requirements for the bash script (ban.sh)
 Command-line JSON processor `jq`.